hgmnz/truncate_html/README.md

 end
 ```

-You can also truncate the html at a specific point not based on length but content.
+You can also truncate the HTML at a specific point not based on length but content.
 To do that, place the `:break_token` in your source.
 This allows the truncation to be
 data driven, breaking after a leading paragraph or sentence.
 If the
-`:break_token` is in your content before the specified :length, :length will be
+`:break_token` is in your content before the specified `:length`, `:length` will be
-ignored and the content truncated at :break_token
+ignored and the content truncated at `:break_token`.
-If the `:break_token` is in your content after the specified :length,
+If the `:break_token` is in your content after the specified `:length`,
-`:break_token` will be ignored and the content truncated at :length
+`:break_token` will be ignored and the content truncated at `:length`.

 ```ruby
 TruncateHtml.configure do |config|